soumelis-lab/ICELLNET/Exemple2_scRNAseq.md

 lr1=score.computation.1[[2]]

 ```
-Visualization of contribution of family of molecules to communication scores
+**Visualisation of contribution of family of molecules to communication scores**

 ```{r, warning=F, echo=T}
 # label and color label if you are working families of molecules already present in the database